kubernetes-sigs/usage-metrics-collector/README.md

 A sample of the exposed metrics is available in [METRICS.md](METRICS.md).

+In addition to these metrics, a series of performance related metrics are published for the collection process.
+These metrics are documented in [performance analysis document](docs/performance-analysis.md).

 ## Getting started

 **Note**: No usage-metrics-collector container image is publicly hosted.
 Folks will need to build and publish